(This marks the first of a series of Frequently Asked Questions posts. See the rest of the FAQ pages.)

 As it happens, I usually recommend that absolute newcomers to any sort of computer based design start with a 2D design software like Photoshop or Corel.
 Compared to other types of software, their learning curve can be much easier, and can help provide a gateway into more complex ways of working.

-What is 2D CAD Software, and How is It Different From 2D Design Software?
+Is 2D CAD Software Different From 2D Design Software?

 Think of 2D CAD software as a technical draftsman’s table, compared to 2D Design software’s paintbrushes and palette.
 Both can draw a picture, but the purpose of each picture is very different.